Key takeaways

 SOURCE: U.S. Bank Asset Management Group.
 For illustrative purposes only and not based on specific historical outcomes.

-As an example, say you own TIPS valued at $10,000 with a coupon of 5%.
-Based on the initial principal value, that would result in income of $500 for the year (TIPS pay interest twice a year).
+As an example, say you own a TIPS bond valued at $10,000 with a coupon of 2%.
+Based on the initial principal value of $10,000, you would see income of $200 for the year.

 Opportunities and risks with TIPS

-As you consider how TIPS might fit into your portfolio, it can be helpful to weigh the opportunities they provide along with the risks.
+As you think about how TIPS might fit into your portfolio, it can be helpful to weigh the opportunities they provide along with the risks.

 Opportunities:

-• TIPS offer a unique opportunity for bond investors to achieve a degree of inflation protection not available in most forms of fixed income investments.
+• TIPS allow bond investors to achieve a degree of inflation protection not available in most other fixed-income investments.

-• TIPS are backed by the full faith and credit of the U.S. government, and thus have low credit risk.
+• TIPS are backed by the full faith and credit of the U.S. government, meaning they have low credit risk.

-• Both underlying principal and the income generated can rise in line with the rate of inflation.
+• Both underlying principal and the income it generates can rise in line with the rate of inflation.

 • At maturity, the principal value of TIPS will be no lower than your initial investment.